HugoCasa/hach-project/index.md

 We can only observe a small increase in the percentage of women speakers throughout the years.
 Their quantity remains roughly around 20% which is far from being representative of the population.
 Other genders were also present in the dataset but their numbers were irrelevant compared to the two dominating categories and were therefore not visible on the graphs which shows again underrepresentation of those groups of people in the quoted speakers.

-### All right, all right, all right, are you going to tell me climate change is matter of the old now ? 😒
+### All right, all right, all right, are you going to tell me climate change is a matter of the old now ? 😒

 {% include plots/age_plot.html %}

-The sample of population speaking about climate change is rather old with a mean age of 56 years.
-The fact that Greta, 16 years old, speaks about it, is a game changer, as she stands out from the typical population in this context.
+Unfortunately, in 2018 it is...
+The sample of population speaking about climate change in 2018 is rather old with a mean age of 56 years.
+The fact that Greta, 16 years old, starts speaking about it, is a game changer, as she stands out from the typical population in this context.
 We could wonder whether the movement is only aimed at old policy makers, or also at younger generations who will be the future policy makers and could therefore perdure the change.
 Even though we see a peak at 21 years old, after some background checking, we've come to realise some inconsitencies in the wikidata and noticed that anyone older than 21, for whom we did not have age information, were given the 21 years old label.

 ### She was quoted a lot, like a loooooot.
 But how much is that ?